neelabo/NeeView/README.md

 Branches of each major version.
 When development of the next major version begins on the master branch, a branch is created to maintain the current major version.

+### feature-XX

+Working branches for feature development.
+It will be removed when merged into the master branch.

 ## Versioning Strategy

+> MAJOR  .
+MINOR .
+BUILD

-Update the major version with any feature additions or changes.
+Update the MAJOR version with any feature additions or changes.

-If there are no changes in functionality, such as bug fixes, the minor version will be updated.
+If there are no changes in functionality, such as bug fixes, the MINOR version will be updated.

-The build version is automatically assigned the number of commits up to that revision.
+The BUILD version is automatically assigned the number of commits up to that revision.
 It is internal and not public.